 - RASC-211.
 Radiation Therapy Orientation.
 2 crs.
 This course provides an introduction and an overview of the discipline of radiation therapy.
 The content includes the basic principles, practices, and policies regarding the radiation therapist's role in the management of cancer, professionalism, and ethical issues in cancer care.
 Academic, departmental personnel, administrative structures, radiation and health safety procedures, related professional organizations, professional skills, and life-long learning are discussed.
 Prereq: Sophomore status in the program or by permission of the department head. - RASC-310.
 Clinical Radiation Therapy I. 2 crs.
 Clinical practicum in radiation oncology facilities at affiliating institutions to fulfill sequential clinical program requirements.
 The course includes an extensive overview of the program and clinical policies, procedures, and expectations in preparation for the clinical practicum.
-Prereq: Successful completion of all prerequisite courses and admission into the upper division of the program. - RASC-311.
+Prereq: Successful completion of all prerequisite courses and admission into the upper division of the program.
+NAHS 171/172 - RASC-311.
 Principles and Practice of Radiation Therapy.
 3 crs.
 Provides an overview of the historical and current management of neoplastic disease, decision process, physical and technical aspects of radiation therapy, function and structure of simulation/treatment equipment, ethical and legal considerations related to the scope and practice of radiation therapists.
 Prereq: RASC-211 and successful admission into the upper division of the program. - RASC-312.
 Environmental and Radiation Protection.
 2 crs.
 Content includes basic principles of radiation protection, biological effects, surveys, detection, measurement, personnel monitoring, environmental, health, legal, and safety requirements of federal, state, and local regulatory agencies and healthcare organizations.
 Prereq: Successful completion of all prerequisite courses and admission into the upper division of the program. - RASC-313.
 Radiation Therapy Physics I. 3 crs.
 Presents the applied physics related to radiation therapy and focuses on the structure of matter, properties of matter, properties of radiation, nuclear transformations, and principles of image production, treatment equipment, and types of radiation, beam quality, dose measurement, and distribution.
 Prereq: Successful completion of all prerequisite courses and admission into the upper division of the program. - RASC-314.
 Sectional Anatomy.
 2 crs.
 Content includes the medical imaging modalities in radiation therapy with special emphasis on CT.
 Knowledge of anatomic structures are reviewed through a variety of sectional images.
 Prereq: Successful completion of prerequisite courses and admission into the upper division of the program. - RASC-315.
 Introduction to Oncology.
 2 crs.
 The course provides an introduction to the field of Oncology, including Surgical Oncology, Medical Oncology, Radiation Oncology, Radiation Effects, and Complementary and Alternative Medicine in Cancer Management.
 Prereq: Successful completion of prerequisite courses and admission into the upper division of the program. - RASC-320.
 Clinical Radiation Therapy II.
 2 crs.
 A continuation of sequential assignments at radiation oncology affiliations to fulfill clinical program requirements.
 This clinical course is designed to foster the development of future radiation therapists.
 Prereq: Completion of the first semester in upper-division. - RASC-323.
 Imaging and Radiation Therapy.
-2 crs.
+3 crs.
 This course is designed to establish a basic knowledge of Radiation Therapy-related CT/IGRT imaging principles and techniques used during the treatment planning and verification process.
 Prereq.: RASC-310. - RASC-324.
 Patient Care and Management.
 2 crs.
 Provides the student with concepts and competencies in assessment, management, and evaluation of patient care, including considerations of physical and psychosocial aspects.
 Routine and emergency patient care procedures will be emphasized.
 The role of the radiation therapist in patient education.
-Prereqs.: RASC-310, 311, 312, 313. - RASC-325.
-Radiation Oncology I. 3 crs.
-The course is part two in the overview of multidisciplinary cancer management.
-Content covered includes anatomy, physiology review, etiology, epidemiology, detection and workup, diagnosis, patterns of spread, staging, treatment techniques, organs at risk and multimodality management, and prognosis of specific cancer sites with emphasis on treatment assessment, delivery, and evaluation.
-The course also reviews the role of the radiation therapist in patient education, including associated acute and chronic effects and management.
-Prereqs.: RASC-311, RASC-310, HHPL 102/108, MPHY-101 or equivalent.
+Prereqs.: RASC-310, 311, 312, 313.